Show multiple views for an app

 To learn how to use ApplicationView to show secondary windows in your app, see Use ApplicationView.

-AppWindow simplifies the creation of multi-window UWP apps because it operates on the same UI thread that it’s created from.
+AppWindow simplifies the creation of multi-window Windows apps because it operates on the same UI thread that it’s created from.

 The AppWindow class and other APIs in the WindowManagement namespace are available starting in Windows 10, version 1903 (SDK 18362).
 If your app targets earlier versions of Windows 10, you must use ApplicationView to create secondary windows.